 NOTE 1: The PINE-to-PINE direct communication is out of the scope of 3GPP.

 The PIN, PEGC, and PINEs are managed by PIN Element with Management Capability (PEMC) and optionally the corresponding application function.
-Each PIN contains one or more UEs acting as PEMCs.
+Each PIN contains at least one PEGC and at least one PEMC.
+The PEGC is a UE with a PIN subscription within the 5GS.
+The PEMC does not have a PIN subscription within the 5GS.
 The PIN architecture is captured in 3GPP TS 23.501 [8].

-Editor’s Note: The definition of PMEC will be added when SA2 completes the definition of PMEC.

-Editor’s Note: The details of policy control will be added when SA2 completes the definition of PMEC.
+The 5GS supports the delivery of URSP rules which include the PIN ID to a UE acting as a PEGC registered to 5GS (see 3GPP TS 23.501 [8] and 3GPP TS 23.503 [10]).
+The 5GS is enhanced to support the PDU session management for PIN to ensure the end-to-end QoS requirement.

 The end-to-end QoS requirement for each PINE over PINE-to-PINE indirect communication includes:

 a) the QoS requirement in the 3GPP access network; and